From fairest creatures we desire increase,

 To eat the world’s due, by the grave and thee.

-Watch Sir Patrick Stewart read Shakespeare’s sonnet 1
+Listen to Sir Patrick Stewart Read Sonnet 1

 From faireſt creatures we deſire increaſe,